Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/language/functions.md

 # What are Functions for?

-The most obvious use for a function is [avoiding duplication,](best_practices.md#behavior) which makes your code easier to read, write, and change.
+The most obvious use for a function is [avoiding duplication,](../best_practices.md#behavior) which makes your code easier to read, write, and change.

-[As explained here,](best_practices.md#decomposition-and-pseudocode) it's helpful to store code in functions even when they're only used once, as a way of keeping your code simple.
+Functions also let you [decompose your code into simpler layers,](../best_practices.md#decomposition-and-pseudocode) as a great way to manage complexity.
+Functions can help even when they're only used once, as a way of keeping your code simple.

 # Advanced Defines